Open Broadcaster Software Studio

 Connecting OBS to Crowdpurr requires a special build of the free, open-source application called OBS-WebRTC.
 This build supports WebRTC streaming which is how Crowdpurr's real-time streaming works.

 Download the latest build for your operating system from this OBS Studio WebRTC repository.
-Click on the Assets link on the latest version (currently Release 1.3.2 from October 16th, 2022).
+Click on the Assets link on the latest version (currently Release 1.5.2 from November 7th, 2023 at the time of this publishing).
 You'll see several builds.

 The OBS Studio WebRTC download page.

-- For windows, download and install the *.msi file.
+- For Windows, download and install the x64 *.exe file.

-- For macOS, download and install the *.dmg file.
+- For MacOS, download and install the non-ndi *.dmg file.

-After installing, run OBS-WebRTC for the first time.
-You may notice a pop-up that says, "NDI Runtime not found."
+If you downloaded the version with ndi in the filename, after installing and running OBS-WebRTC for the first time, you may notice a pop-up that says, "NDI Runtime not found."
 You can ignore this, as it doesn't affect streaming in Crowdpurr.
 However, if you choose, you can download the missing package by following the link to remove the notice upon startup.
+Or uninstall the ndi version and download and install the version without ndi in the filename.

 This warning can be safely ignored.